cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/6-ibc-app-steps.md

 $ ignite scaffold chain github.com/cosmonaut/leaderboard
 ```

-This creates a chain with `x/leaderboard`, a regular SDK module.
+This creates a chain with `x/leaderboard` as a regular SDK module.

 Next, scaffold another chain (for example in another git branch), but this time add the `--no-module` flag: